secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 # Security Levels {#securityLevels}

 The SCC must be able to provide a secure parameter set for different security levels.
-These security levels depend on the following security constraints: **Information classification (SECRET, RESTRICTED), Longevity (less than one day, more than a day), Constrained devices (constrained, not constrained**.
+These security levels depend on the following security constraints: **Information classification (SECRET, Confidential), Longevity (less than one day, more than a day), Constrained devices (constrained, not constrained**.
 They are defined in {{constraints}} below.
 The SCC provides 5 common security levels for which official algorithm/parameter choices are published.

 ## Security Level 1 - Low

-Restricted information, regardless of the other two constraints
+Confidential information, regardless of the other two constraints

 ## Security Level 2